IEP Discussion Guide

 - Teachers of the students

 The key components of an appropriate and effective Individualized Educational Program (IEP) is the integration of language and communication impact statements into the academic standards and the instructional delivery system.
 The following components are vital to the IEP process: presenting a clear picture of the student's fluency in language compared to his/her peers, the mode of communication used by the student both at home and school, the optimal instructional language system, and the optimal social language system.
 A team of parents and professionals worked collaboratively to develop the “Language and Communication Focused IEPs for Learners who are Deaf or Hard of Hearing: A Discussion Guide”.
 This guide will assist IEP teams to develop a plan that fits the needs of their individual learner.
 The guide includes a list of guiding questions and evidence-based resources to meet the legal mandates of I.D.E.A., ADA/504 and Title II.

 You can read and use the guide today!
-Language and Communication Focused IEP (PDF)
+Language and Communication Focused IEP Discussion Guide (PDF)

 Who was involved?